K9s for Warriors: Media coverage

 There are many success stories of K9s For Warriors program beneficiaries.
 K9s For Warriors has been covered extensively in mainstream media.

 In November 2015, New Orleans Saints head coach Sean Payton was nominated for the NFL's "Salute to Service" award for his work with K9s for Warriors.

 Supermodel Kate Upton and husband Justin Verlander, an MLB player, have held fundraising events for K9s For Warriors and the SPCA.
 In 2017, it was covered by People magazine.

 A documentary available to the public was released on a small scale in New York City in 2018.
 The documentary is called A New Leash on Life: The K9s For Warriors Story and was covered by FOX & Friends.
 It was produced by Emmy award-winning director Nick Nanton.
 The documentary was presented at the Suncoast Region Emmy awards where it won four Emmys for Direction, Editing, Photography and Documentary.
-Shari received the highest award the Daughters of the American Revolution presents, the Americanism Medal of Honor, at Continental Congress in June 2019.
+Duval received the highest award the Daughters of the American Revolution presents, the Americanism Medal of Honor, at Continental Congress in June 2019.